 Don’t forget your Albany Farmers’ Market to find your perfect already picked pumpkin with a large variety to carve, cook, or bake it in a pie, along with all the other tasty harvest treats our valley has to offer.
 The market is open every Saturday from 9am – 1pm.

 Morningstar Grange Haunted House: 7 p.m. to midnight Oct.
-16, 17, 23, 25, 30 and 31; 7 to 9 p.m.
-Oct.
-18 and 25.
+30 and 31; 7 to 9 p.m.
 Cost is $5.
 Proceeds will benefit local food banks and the Morningstar Grange, 38794 Morningstar Road NE, Albany.
 COVID-19 guidelines will be in effect.
 Masks will be required to enter.
 For information visit Facebook – Haunted House at Morningstar Grange, or the Calendar of Events at the Albany Visitors Association.

 Tennessee Thunder Railroad: Saturdays and Sundays noon to 4 p.m. in October, 37672 KGAL Drive, Lebanon.
 Cost is $6 adults, $5 kids 2-11, and under 2 free.
 Admission also gets you access to the pumpkin patch, fall themed photo backdrops, 4 acres to roam, pumpkins, cornstalks and glass gem corn available for purchase, along with train-themed items in the gift shop.
 For information, 458-223-0258, or here.

 An Evening with Edgar Allen Poe – Virtual: Oct.
 31, Albany Civic Theater actors will perform six different haunting adaptions from the wonderful and creepy world of Edgar Allan Poe.
-The performance will be presented as an old-style radio show online (link TBA).
-This is a one-time special event, and donations will be accepted.
+The performance will be presented as an old-style radio show live on Facebook.
+This is a free event, but if you would like to support the arts, you can “buy a ticket” for any amount you choose at this link.
 For information, 541-928-4603, or visit Albany Civic Theater